High cholesterol is a pretty common issue in the U.S. In fact, according to the

 Triglycerides are another type of lipid.
 They’re different from cholesterol.
 While your body uses cholesterol to build cells and certain hormones, it uses triglycerides as a source of energy.

 When you eat more calories than your body can use right away, it converts those calories into triglycerides.
 It stores triglycerides in your fat cells.
 It also uses lipoproteins to circulate triglycerides through your bloodstream.

-If you regularly eat more calories than your body can use, your triglyceride levels can get high.
-This may raise your risk of several health problems, including heart disease and stroke.
+If you regularly eat more calories than your body can use, your triglyceride levels may become too high.
+This can raise your risk of several health problems, including heart disease and stroke.

 Your doctor can use a lipid panel to measure your total cholesterol level, as well your LDL cholesterol, HDL cholesterol, and triglyceride levels.
 Your total cholesterol level is the overall amount of cholesterol in your blood.
 It includes LDL and HDL cholesterol.

-If your levels of total cholesterol or LDL cholesterol are too high, your doctor will diagnose you with high cholesterol.
-High cholesterol is especially dangerous when your LDL levels are too high and your HDL levels are too low.
-Find out more about your recommended cholesterol levels.
+If your levels of total cholesterol or LDL cholesterol are too high, your doctor may diagnose you with high cholesterol.
+High cholesterol can be dangerous when your LDL levels are too high and your HDL levels are too low.

 Your body needs some cholesterol to function properly, including some LDL.
 But if your LDL levels are too high, it can raise your risk of serious health problems.

-In 2013, the American College of Cardiologists (ACC) and the American Heart Association (AHA) developed new guidelines for the treatment of high cholesterol.
+In 2018, the American College of Cardiologists and the American Heart Association updated their

 You may be at a higher risk of developing high cholesterol if you: